adamsilver/fdpb/06-an-inbox.md

 [!Checkbox mailchimp?](.)

 Arguably, this out-of-the-box input has all the ingredients of an accessible control as it’s screen reader and keyboard accessible.
 It communicates through its label and change of state.
-It's label would be *Select all* and it's state would be announced as *checked* or *unchecked*.
+Its label would be *Select all* and it's state would be announced as *checked* or *unchecked*.
 All this without an ounce of Javascript.

-Despite our natural inclination to lean on native technology.
-And despite the fact that this type of control is accessible by mouse, touch, keyboard and screen readers, it just doesn't quite feel right.
+By now the benefits of using native technology are well known.
+Depsite the fact that this type of control is accessible by mouse, touch, keyboard and screen readers, it just doesn't quite feel right.
 Accessibility is only a part of inclusive design.
 These controls have to look like what they do.

 The trouble with using a checkbox (like using a select box as a menu), is that these elements don't signal what they do.
 Checkboxes and select boxes are associated with collecting data for submission.
 We should match peoples's expectation by conforming to principle 3, *be consistent*.